klundy0404/special-topics-labs-interview/README.md

 * _Jeremy_: Of course, the answer is [42](https://simple.wikipedia.org/wiki/42_(answer)).

 ## Interview
 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?

+* _Karen_: I currently hold a developer position but I work mainly with third party apps.
+I decided that I wanted to branch out and be more technical.
+I enjoy learning new things.

-Q2: I _love_ to travel.
+Q2: I love to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?

+* _Karen_:  Currently, I like to go to Disney World.
+I would really love to one day go to Italy.

-Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
+Q3: Name your favorite member of The Beatles, and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.

+* _Karen_:  I don't know that I have a favorite Beatle.
+I like Sgt.
+Pepper's Lonely Hearts Club Band.

 Q4: Do you have any pets?
 Species/Name/Details please.
-[Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+Murray wants to know... (he's not as smart as that picture makes him seem).

+* _Karen_:  I do have pets.
+Too many really.
+I have 3 dogs and a cat.
+1. Floyd (short for Pinkerton Floyd)- He is a jerk and also a mutt.
+1. Daisy - She is a mutt but is deaf and very sweet.
+1. Jenga - She is a rat terrier mix and is very selective who she likes.
+1. Pepsi - She is a black cat and very nice.

 ## Submitting Your Work